rahulmehta25/AI-Financial-Planner/README.md

 4. Add tests
 5. Submit a pull request

+## ⚠️ Disclaimer

+This system is designed for educational and planning purposes.
+All simulations are estimates and should not be considered financial advice.
+Always consult with qualified financial professionals for personalized guidance.

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - See LICENSE file for complete details.

 ## 🆘 Support

-For support and questions:
-- Check the documentation
+- Review documentation
-- Review the activity log
+- Check activity logs
-- Open an issue on GitHub
+- Open GitHub issues

-## 🎯 Roadmap

-### Phase 1 (Current)
-- ✅ Core Monte Carlo simulation engine
-- ✅ Basic API endpoints
-- ✅ Frontend form wizard
-- ✅ Database models and audit logging

-### Phase 2 (Next)
-- 🔄 AI narrative generation integration
-- 🔄 PDF export functionality
-- 🔄 Advanced portfolio optimization
-- 🔄 Real-time market data integration

-### Phase 3 (Future)
-- 📋 Mobile application
-- 📋 Advanced analytics dashboard
-- 📋 Multi-currency support
-- 📋 Integration with financial institutions
+- Contact support@financialplanner.ai

 ---

-**Note**: This system is designed for educational and planning purposes.
-All simulations are estimates, not guarantees.
-Please consult with qualified financial professionals for actual financial advice.
+**Powered by Advanced Machine Learning Technologies**